 About

-The Center on Parenting and Opioids is supported by the National Institute on Drug Abuse.
-The Center is a collaborative effort between the University of Oregon and Oregon Health & Science University.
-Within the University of Oregon, researchers from the Prevention Science Institute (PSI), Center for Translational Neuroscience (CTN), and Oregon's Data Science Initiative, are part of the multi-disciplinary team who are working together to improve outcomes for families affected by the opioid epidemic.
+The Center on Parenting and Opioids was supported by the National Institute on Drug Abuse.
+The Center was a collaborative effort between the University of Oregon and Oregon Health & Science University.
+Within the University of Oregon, researchers from the Prevention Science Institute (PSI), Center for Translational Neuroscience (CTN), and Oregon's Data Science Initiative, were part of the multi-disciplinary team who worked together to improve outcomes for families affected by the opioid epidemic.

 The United States is experiencing an opioid epidemic of historic significance.
 Over 40,000 deaths from overdose were recorded in 2018, and the estimated economic cost in 2015 alone was over $500 billion.
 In addition, national-level data indicate that opioid misuse and fatalities are increasing at a particularly fast rate for women and individuals in child-bearing age groups.